Vegan Japanese

 Golden eggplant sizzling in hot oil

-Heat the oil until it reaches about 320°F (160°C).
+i) Heat the oil until it reaches about 320°F (160°C).
 Gently lower the eggplant pieces into the oil and fry until they become tender and lightly golden.

-Tip: avoid overcrowding the pan.
+Tip: Avoid overcrowding the pan.
 Frying in batches keeps the oil temperature stable.

 Fried eggplant draining on paper towel